j3k0/cordova-plugin-purchase/doc/api.md

 Those queries allow to select part of the products (or orders) registered into the store and get notified of events related to those products.

+No filters:

+ - `"product"` or `"order"` - for all products.

+Filter by product types:

+ - `"consumable"` - all consumable products.
+ - `"non consumable"` - all non consumable products.
+ - `"subscription"` - all subscriptions.
+ - `"free subscription"` - all free subscriptions.
+ - `"paid subscription"` - all paid subscriptions.

+Filter by product state:

+ - `"valid"` - all products in the VALID state.
+ - `"invalid"` - all products in the INVALID state.
+ - `"owned"` - all products in the INVALID state.
+ - etc. (see [here](#product-states) for all product states).

+Filter individual products:

+ - `"PRODUCT_ID"` - product with the given product id (replace by your own product id)
+ - `"ALIAS"` - product with the given alias

+Notice that you can add the "product" and "order" keywords anywhere in your query, it won't change anything but may seem nicer to read.

 #### example

  - `"consumable order"` - all consumable products
  - `"full version"` - the `alias` of a registered [`product`](#product)
  - `"order cc.fovea.inapp1"` - the `id` of a registered [`product`](#product)
+   - equivalent to just `"cc.fovea.inapp1"`
  - `"invalid product"` - an invalid product
+   - equivalent to just `"invalid"`

 ## *store._queries* object
 The `queries` object handles the callbacks registered for any given couple